complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 Under "Edge types to display", we will see all edge types defined within our protocol.
 We will select the checkbox next to the edges we want to display ("know" and "conflict").

-The last step in the preset editor is to select any boolean variables we want to highlight on the participant’s network.
+The last step in the preset editor is to select any boolean variables we want to highlight on the participant's network.
 Again, all available boolean variables will appear in this section and we can choose which of these we want included in the preset.
 We will select the checkboxes next to both "provides_advice" and "provides_material_support."
 To save our work, we click "Save and Close."

 Back on our Narrative Interface edit screen, we can see the sample preset we just created.
 We will move below to the "Narrative Behaviors" section, and toggle both "Free-draw" and "Allow repositioning" to "on."
 (The latter should already be toggled on by default).